A Parameter-Space Study of Carbon-Oxygen White Dwarf Mergers: Results

 For all mergers, the maximum temperature reached by dissipation of orbital energy is proportional to the accretor's gravitational potential energy.
 For increasing \qrho, the maximum temperature remains similar, but the region over which the thermal energy is deposited widens.
 The density at maximum temperature is of the same order of magnitude as the central density of the donor, consistent with the mixing picture discussed above.
 The latter no longer holds for $\qrho\gtrsim0.6$, when the entire remnant is mixed and heated.

 For a dissimilar-mass merger, the angular momentum remains in the outer regions, since most of it was originally carried by the donor.
-Angular momentum can be transferred between regions by shocks or viscosity, which becomes increasingly important as the donor penetrates deeper.
+Angular momentum can be transferred between regions through shocks, $PdV$ work or shearing forces, all of which becomes increasingly important as the donor penetrates deeper.
 As a result, with increasing \qrho, the remnant core is spun up further.
 Where both WDs disrupt, leading to colliding accretion streams, even the densest regions of the remnant have high rotational velocities.